Automating Internet of Things Network Traffic Collection with Robotic Arm Interactions: Background Related Work

-The automated data collection approach described in this paper combines the scalability and reduced tediousness of crowdsourcing with the control and verifiability of laboratory data collection.
-By performing device interactions with a robotic arm, we are able to examine network traffic from a breadth of device interactions with minimal manual effort.
+The automated data collection approach described in this paper combines the scalability and reduced tediousness of crowdsourcing with the control and verifiability of manual data collection (Table~\ref{tab:compare}).
+Our approach focuses on automating device interactions via \textit{physical} user interface elements rather than through networked applications (e.g., smartphones, IoT hubs, or debugging tools).
+While tools like Android Debug Bridge (ADB) can be used to automate interactions with some IoT devices~\cite{ren2016recon,mohajeri2019watching}, many devices do not have similar programmatic testing tools available.
+Such devices can only be tested with physical interactions (e.g., button pressing).
+By performing these physical interactions with a robotic arm, we are able to examine network traffic from a breadth of device behaviors with minimal manual effort.
 We are also able to rigorously test permutations of device interactions to collect data for all possible (or all reasonable) interactions with a device.
 These permutations can include different interface elements (buttons, etc.) as well as different timings between interactions.